amcq-expeed/OPNXT/docs/generated/PRJ-2025-0010/SRS.md

 - Priority: TBD
 - Acceptance Criteria: TBD
 ### 4.2 Feature
-- Description: The system SHALL Validate the integrity of the generated ZIP files.
+- Description: The system SHALL Validate the structure of the generated ZIP files.
 - Priority: TBD
 - Acceptance Criteria: TBD
 ### 4.3 Feature
-- Description: The system SHALL Provide a user interface for initiating ZIP file generation.
+- Description: The system SHALL Provide feedback on the success or failure of the ZIP generation process.
 - Priority: TBD
 - Acceptance Criteria: TBD
 ### 4.4 Feature
-- Description: The system SHALL Log the results of each ZIP generation attempt.
+- Description: The system SHALL Allow users to specify the contents of the ZIP file.
 - Priority: TBD
 - Acceptance Criteria: TBD
 ### 4.5 Feature
-- Description: The system SHALL Allow users to specify the contents of the ZIP file.
+- Description: The system SHALL Log all generation attempts and their outcomes.
 - Priority: TBD
 - Acceptance Criteria: TBD
 ### 4.6 Feature